kalik219/Lead-Follow/README.md

 - delete button created for inspections
 - Positions and Ranks made properly uneditable
 - edit button added to Positions and Ranks
-- table styles updated for consistency across all tables except Tasks
+- update style for consistency across Duties, Positions, Ranks, and Inspections
 - create button added for Positions and Ranks
 - delete button added for Positions and Ranks
+- Inspections edit button needs button instead of switch

 ## TO DO:
 - edit the Tasks, Inspections, Positions and Ranks sections
 - all sections except duties needs correct functionality for save, cancel, edit, delete
-- Inspections edit button needs button instead of switch
-- Change Edit/Stop edit button functionality to be like Duties for Inspections, Positions, and Ranks
 - Fix table stylization bug for Positions and Ranks causing labels to be on same line as data field